LornaHa/thermostat/README.md

 As a person
 So I have flexibility
 I would like to turn off the power saving mode, and increase the maximum temperature to 32

+As a person
+So I don't have to press as many buttons
+I would like a temperature reset button function

+As a person
+So I know how much energy I am using
+I would like to be told whether I am low usage, medium usage and high usage